2019 AFL season: Pre-season

-AFLX

-The AFL confirmed in December 2018 that the modified version of the sport, known as AFLX, would return in the 2019 pre-season.
-Unlike the 2018 competition, no AFL clubs took part in the event, with four all-star teams being picked by four high-profile players: Patrick Dangerfield (captain of the Bolts), Eddie Betts (Deadlys), Nat Fyfe (Flyers) and Jack Riewoldt (Rampage).
+The pre-season began with the 2019 AFLX tournament, the second and, as of 2024, latter AFLX event featuring AFL players.
+Unlike the 2018 competition, it was not contested by the clubs, but rather by four all-star teams selected by their captains: Patrick Dangerfield (captain of the Bolts), Nat Fyfe (Flyers), Jack Riewoldt (Rampage), and Eddie Betts (Deadlys, composed entirely of Indigenous players).
 The tournament occurred at Marvel Stadium, Melbourne on 22 February 2019 and was won by the Rampage.

-JLT Community Series

-The pre-season series of games returned as the 2019 JLT Community Series, with teams playing two games each.
+This was followed by the pre-season series of games, known as the 2019 JLT Community Series, with teams playing two games each.
 The games were stand-alone, with no overall winner of the series.
 Each team played two games, many at suburban or regional venues, while all games were televised on Fox Footy.

 Premiership season

 Notable features of the draw included: